- Common name: Woodchuck

 Groundhog, Whistle Pig

-- Woodchucks have only been spotted in the southeastern parts of Yukon around the BC border, near Watson Lake, Labiche River valley and on the South Canol road.
+- Woodchucks have only been spotted in the southeastern parts of the Yukon around the BC border, near Watson Lake, Labiche River valley and on the South Canol road.

 Report sightings of Woodchuck